 REVLIMID is a thalidomide analogue and is contraindicated for use during pregnancy.
-Thalidomide is a known human teratogen that causes lifethreatening human birth defects or embryo-fetal death [see Use in Specific Populations (8.1]].
+Thalidomide is a known human teratogen that causes life-threatening human birth defects or embryo-fetal death [see Use in Specific Populations (8.1)].
 An embryo-fetal development study in monkeys indicates that lenalidomide produced malformations in the offspring of female monkeys who received the drug during pregnancy, similar to birth defects observed in humans following exposure to thalidomide during pregnancy.

-REVLIMID is only available through the REVLIMID REMS[TM] program (formerly known as the "RevAssist[®] program") [see Warnings and Precautions (5.2)].
+REVLIMID is only available through the REVLIMID REMS program [see Warnings and Precautions (5.2)].